 How do the engineer's work differ?

 The workflow of mixing engineers and mastering engineers are quite different.
 A mixing engineer usually receives a large volume of tracks to work with—sometimes over 100 different, individual recordings of instruments, backing vocals, and other effects are handed over.
 Thus, it’s especially important for a mixing engineer to stay organized.
 They might do this by color-coding sets of tracks, and by dividing them into instrument groups and sub-mixes to make their job easier.
 Once all of this is done, a mixing engineer will begin to make adjustments to groups of tracks or individual tracks.
 They might use processes like filtering and adding effects to create the desired sound in the track.
 Because mixing engineers work with such a high volume of files and have so many adjustments, mixing a single track can take several hours, or even several days.

 How do mixing and mastering tools differ?

-Because mixing and mastering of audio requires a trained ear, sound engineers work in spaces where the audio can be heard clearly and cleanly in order to make the best decisions about how to mix and master.
+Because mixing and mastering audio requires a trained ear, sound engineers work in spaces where the audio can be heard clearly and cleanly in order to make the best decisions.
 They work in quiet, treated rooms, but mixing engineers especially often will move between rooms and switch between speakers, headphones, and other listening equipment to see how the track will sound across a variety of environments.
 Mastering engineers, on the other hand, usually stay in one acoustically treated studio room that they know well—this helps them to establish a sense of flow within a song and within a whole album or EP.
 If the mastering engineer was moving between spaces like a mixing engineer often does, it would be difficult for them to create a cohesive sound, style, or voice for a whole project or within individual tracks.